-Information Security, led by the University Chief Information Security Officer (CISO), is responsible for leading and owning the University information security risk strategy.
-They encourage a risk based approach to provide holistic responses to information security risks.
-The Division leads pan-University information security initiatives, provides strategic advice on existing and emerging information security threats and delivers security awareness training to support this.
+The Information Security Directorate, led by the University Chief Information Security Officer (CISO), is responsible for leading and maintaining the University information security risk strategy.
+They encourage a holistic approach to managing information security risks and lead pan-University information security initiatives, providing strategic advice on existing and emerging information security threats.
+They also deliver security awareness training across the University through regular general awareness sessions and provide bespoke sessions when required.

-On the Information Security website, you will find all necessary guidance, policies and procedures to ensure that you protect the information you process appropriately.
-You will also find mandatory InfoSec training you must complete.
+On the Information Security website, you will find details of the information security risk management framework, together with other useful information to help you protect the information you process appropriately.
+You will also find details about the mandatory information security training you must complete.